 Barbara J. Zimmer

 A pioneer in women’s sports, Barbara (Douglas) Zimmer began her career while a student at WVU, breaking the glass ceiling at every turn.
 She was hired by Betty Boyd as the first female residence hall intramural manager at Boreman Hall.
 A year later, she became the first female chair of the influential rec-intramural committee.
 While still an undergraduate student, she became the first full time coordinator of women’s intramural and co-rec sports.
 Zimmer graduated from WVU with her master’s degree in physical education (1978).
-Moving to DC, Zimmer continued to break ceilings, becoming the first female sports specialist for MNCPPC and PG County Boys and Girls Clubs, the first female chairman of the MRPA Sports committee and the first female commissioner of four different DC area sports organizations.
+Moving to DC, Zimmer continued to break ceilingsground, becoming the first female sports specialist for MNCPPC and PG County Boys and Girls Clubs, the first female chairman of the MRPA Sports committee and the first female commissioner of four different DC area sports organizations.
 She served as the first female regent on NC State’s prestigious Sports Management School as well as the first female chairman of the CPASS Visiting Committee.
 Zimmer became the first female executive director of Sport for Understanding, overseeing 30 international and 13 US regional offices.
 She was the co-founder of the FCA Volleyball Club which became the national model.

 Paul D. Grace